 Apple might have dominated the phone and tablet markets in the past, but when it comes to desktop computers, they have been less successful.
 Many creative types swear by Apple products and the well-off use them as a symbol of their affluence.
 I myself have been a Mac convert for around 10 years after I got a dual boot Macbook that doubled up as a PC.
 Over the subsequent year, I only used the PC about three times and promptly deleted it to make room for software.

 The first question for my kids was “Does it have any games?”
 And my first port of call was the Mac App Store.
-Over the years I have got a few good one and many bad ones and if you are avoiding getting a Steam account here is a great roundup of great games for children on the Apple Mac App Store.
+Over the years I have got a few good ones and many bad ones and if you are avoiding getting a Steam account here is a great roundup of great games for children on the Apple Mac App Store.

 By Snow Castle

 This short but lovely adventure game sees the lovable hog-bunny named Gnart trek across the landscape to get to the dentist.
-On the way he must overcome his fears and make new friends.
+On the way, he must overcome his fears and make new friends.
 The game is under half an hour long but children will love the ability to play it, beat it, and then play it again.